Topology-based Representative Datasets to Reduce Neural Network Training Resources: Background

-An useful result used in this paper is the following one that connects Gromov-Hausdorff distance between two metric spaces and bottleneck distance between the persistence diagrams of their corresponding Vietoris-Rips filtrations.
+An useful result used in this paper is the following one that connects the Gromov-Hausdorff distance between two metric spaces and the bottleneck distance between the persistence diagrams obtained from their corresponding Vietoris-Rips filtrations.
+For the sake of brevity, the ($q$-dimensional) persistence diagram obtained from the Vietoris-Rips filtration computed from a subset $X$ of $\mathbb{R}^n$, with $q\leq n$, will be simply called the ($q$-dimensional) persistence diagram of $X$ and denoted by $\Dgm_q(X)$.

-\begin{theorem} (\cite{Chazal2014}) For any two subsets $X$ and $Y$ of $\mathbb{R}^n$, and for any dimension $q\leq n$, bottleneck distance between $Dgm_q(X)$ and $Dgm_q(Y)$ is bounded by Gromov-Hausdorff distance of $X$ and $Y$:
+\begin{theorem} \cite[Theorem 5.2]{Chazal2014} For any two subsets $X$ and $Y$ of $\mathbb{R}^n$, and for any dimension $q\leq n$, the bottleneck distance between the persistence diagrams of $X$ and $Y$, $\Dgm_q(X)$ and $\Dgm_q(Y)$, is bounded by the Gromov-Hausdorff distance of $X$ and $Y$:

 \end{theorem}